-Figure 2 shows an example of this protocol.
-As shown in Figure 2(a), there are six producer side nodes connected with wireless links shown in dashed lines.
+Figure 3 shows an example of this protocol.
+As shown in Figure 3(a), there are six producer side nodes connected with wireless links shown in dashed lines.
 Among them, node 2 is a producer and the others are NDN routers.
-As shown in Figure 2(b), in the beginning, node 2 broadcasts an NPAreq packet with producer node ID = 2, nonce1, "name", hop count = 1, and number of downstream nodes = 0.
-Nodes 1, 2, and 5 receive this packet, create an FIB entry as shown in the figure, and return an NPArep packet individually.
-Then node 5 rebroadcasts the NPAreq packet with changing hop count to 2, and nodes 4 and 6 respond it.
-Node 2 receives the packet but ignores it.
-When node 5 receives the NPArep packets from nodes 4 and 6, the number of downstream nodes in this node is set to 2.
+As shown in Figure 3(b), in the beginning, node 2 broadcasts an NPAreq packet with producer node ID = 2, nonce1, "name", hop count = 1, and number of downstream nodes = 0.
+Nodes 1, 2, and 5 receive this packet, create an FIB entry as shown in the figure, and return an NPAreq packet individually.
+Then node 5 rebroadcasts the NPAreq packet with changing hop count to 2, and nodes 4 and 6 respond.
+Node 2 receives the packets from nodes 4 and 6, the number of downstream nodes in this node is set to 2.